 General liability insurance is not usually required by law, but business owners should be aware of situations when a licensing body, a client, or a lessor might require this common type of coverage.

-The more employees you have—including full-time, part-time, contractors, and consultants—the greater chance for an accident to occur.
-That's why your premium will typically be higher if you have more employees.
+The more employees you have, including full-time, part-time, contractors, and consultants, the greater chance for an accident involving a third party to occur, especially if employees work at customer sites or interact with the public.
+This is why your premium will typically be higher.

 While state laws play a role in the different types of coverage you are required to carry, the area in which your business is located can affect how much you pay for a policy.

-Businesses in high-crime areas or those that receive a large amount of foot traffic will have to carry more coverage than businesses in low-crime areas or have little-to-no foot traffic.
+Businesses that are located in high-crime areas or receive a large amount of foot traffic are considered higher risk and often pay a higher premium than businesses in low-crime areas or with little-to-no foot traffic.

-Carriers will look at your previous claims history, if you have one, to determine how risky your business is.
-The longer your claims history is, the riskier your business will be perceived by the insurance provider.
-This ultimately will impact your insurance cost in some capacity.
+Insurance providers will look at your previous claims history, if you have one, to determine how risky your business is.
+The frequency and severity of past claims will significantly impact how risky your business is perceived and ultimately how much you pay.

-One way to save money on your commercial general liability insurance is to purchase a business owner’s policy (BOP), which combines general liability coverage with commercial property insurance under one policy.
+One way to save money on your commercial general liability insurance is to purchase a business owner’s policy (BOP).
+This package combines general liability coverage with commercial property insurance under one policy and is typically available to small, low-risk businesses.
 On average, the cost of a BOP is only $57 per month for Insureon’s customers.

 Another bundle small business owners can purchase is a commercial package policy (CPP), which bundles general liability and commercial property.
 It also allows for more coverage options and higher policy limits, making it a good choice for businesses in higher risk industries who aren't eligible for a BOP.